Ma'oz Tzur: English version

 Which will see, all men free, tyrants disappearing.

 In popular culture

-The piyyut inspired Israeli songwriter Naomi Shemer to write the song "Shivchei Ma'oz" (meaning "praises of the fortress"), as performed by the Southern Command Band (the band of the IDF Southern Command) in 1969.
-In this song Shemer drew a connection between the Jewish hymn and the military positions that were attacked in the War of Attrition of the time.
+The piyyut inspired Israeli songwriter Naomi Shemer to write the song "Shivchei Ma'oz" (meaning "praises of the fortress"), as performed by the IDF's Southern Command Band in 1969.
+In this song Shemer drew a connection between the Jewish hymn and the military positions (Bar Lev Line) that were attacked in the War of Attrition at the time.

 Folk-rock band Blackmore's Night included a version of this song (as "Ma-O-Tzur") on their 2006 album Winter Carols, which includes the first verse in Hebrew followed by an adapted English translation.